githubtraining/write-a-ll-course/responses/05_map-events.md

 # Events

-Alright - you've gotten a project chosen, and you've laid out the steps for your learners.
+Alright - you've chosen a project, and you've laid out the steps for your learners.
 Next, we're going to get into something new with Learning Lab: events!
-(You can learn more detail about this in [the documentation](https://lab.github.com/docs/events).)
+(You can learn more about events in [the documentation](https://lab.github.com/docs/events).)

-An `event` is the webhook that the learner triggers.
-Events tell Learning Lab that it should do something.
+An `event` is the webhook that is triggered when the learner does something in their repository.
+Every webhook for the learner's repository is sent to Learning Lab.
+These events are "read" by Learning Lab.
+If it is the event the bot has been waiting for, the bot will do what you command.
+Otherwise, it will ignore the event.
 [You can see all of the events in GitHub's documentation](https://developer.github.com/v3/activity/events/types/).
 Some of the most common examples are `pull_request.synchronize` or `issue.comment`.

 ### Map behaviors to events